ferrocene/ferrocene/src/general.rst

 :dp:`fls_srdq4mota5pr`
-This document specifies the form and meaning of programs written in the programming language Rust, as implemented by the :c:`rustc` compiler shipped with Ferrocene.
+This document specifies the form and meaning of programs written in the programming language Rust, as implemented by the :t:`rustc` compiler shipped with Ferrocene.
 It documents the current understanding for the purposes of compiler validation.
-As such, given any doubt, it prefers documenting behavior of :c:`rustc` as included in the associated Ferrocene release over claiming correctness as a specification.
+As such, given any doubt, it prefers documenting behavior of :t:`rustc` as included in the associated Ferrocene release over claiming correctness as a specification.

 :dp:`fls_dv1qish8svc`